How to Find and Fix Thin Content to Boost Engagement?

 In simple terms, thin content refers to website pages that offer little to no value to users.

 A decade back, low value websites were able to rank in top results for competitive keywords via keyword cloaking and stuffing.
+These strategies assisted marketers to gain increased exposure and draw in more visitors.
+The idea here was not being useful but gaming the system.

-These keywords helped businesses supercharge their bottom line.
 To get their content to rank higher than the original content creators, a lot of marketing teams, SEO specialists, and business owners stole content from value-driven websites and employed dubious link-building techniques.

 How does thin content affect your SEO negatively?